The Blue Zones

 Further reading

-- Buettner D, Skemp S. Blue Zones: Lessons From the World's Longest Lived.
-Am J Lifestyle Med 2016.[7]
+- Buettner D, Skemp S. Blue Zones — lessons from the world's longest lived.
+Am J Lifestyle Med 2016.[9]

 - Newman SJ.
-Supercentenarian age records and clerical errors / pension fraud.
-Preprint, 2019.[8]
+Supercentenarian age records, clerical errors, and pension fraud.
+Preprint, 2019.[10]

 - Hill PL, Turiano NA.
 Purpose in life as a predictor of mortality.
 Psychol Sci 2014.[13]